-New and material information on the group's financial position at the end of the reporting period, which becomes known after the end of the reporting period, is recorded in the annual accounts.
-Events after the reporting period that do not affect the group's financial position at the end of the reporting period, but which will affect the financial position in the future, are disclosed if significant.
+New and material information on the group's financial position at the end of the reporting period, which becomes known after the end of the reporting period, is recorded in the financial statements.
+Events after the reporting period that do not affect the financial position at the end of the reporting period, but which will affect the financial position in the future, are disclosed if significant.